Olde Oddities

 Mysteries of the Chateau de De, The

 People go on a trip to a chateau literally on the roll of the dice, then we get a kind of Dadaistic travelogue with provocative intertitles while they occupy themselves with various activities.
 Objects in the house are titled strangely (furniture as people), they wear stockings on their head, a woman juggles and brushes her hair in the water of a swimming pool, games and sports start moving backwards, various reflections, lights and shadows, choices based on dice, and all the while we get philosophical musings and snippets of poetry in intertitles.
-This is far from the spinning images of Man Ray's previous work and is probably an exercise in disassociating typical thought with everyday activities, but this is for film school and Dadaists only.
+This is far from the spinning images of Man Ray's previous work and is probably an exercise in disassociating typical thought with everyday activities, but this is for film school students and Dadaists only.

 Venom and Eternity

 An angry abortion-manifesto of a film that takes the worship of all things new and avant-garde to ridiculous extremes.
 This 2 hour piece of torture consists of a 30 minute bombastic speech against conventional cinema, how an artist should give a person a migraine rather than nothing, how art should offend and tear out of its boundaries, how photography is outdated and should be subservient to sound, etc. Then we get a movie consisting of an endlessly rambling, dull narration and snippets of dialogue about a man's relationship to a girl spliced together with completely random footage of anything and everything, with purposely damaged film full of violent scratches, cutout shapes, blurs, and upside-down images, all the while we get a headache-inducing repetitive chant in the background.
 Finally, we get some recited Letterist poems which consist of loud noises made with letters, not words.
-If this is creativity, I'll take a cheesy Hollywood cliche anyday.
+If this is creativity, I'll take a cheesy Hollywood cliche any day.
 Useless.

-© 2000- by Zev Toledano Table of Contents
+© 1999- by The Worldwide Celluloid Massacre Table of Contents